Arsenal news: Gunners midfielder Joe Willock signs new long-term deal | Goal.com

 Joe Willock has signed a new long-term deal with boyhood club Arsenal, the club have announced.

-The 20-year-old midfielder has broken into the first-team set-up this term, having impressed in pre-season with his energy and driving runs from midfield.
+The 20-year-old midfielder has broken into the first-team set-up this term, having impressed in both last campaign and in pre-season with his energy and driving runs from midfield.

-His performances against Bayern Munich and Real Madrid in particular caught the eye and led to him being included in the starting line-up for the first game of the new Premier League campaign - a 1-0 win against Newcastle United.
+His performances in the summer against Bayern Munich and Real Madrid in particular caught the eye and led to him being included in the starting line-up for the first game of the new Premier League campaign - a 1-0 win against Newcastle United.

 He went on to start the next two fixtures - a 2-1 win over Burnley and a 3-1 defeat against title-challenging Liverpool - before dropping to the bench for the North London derby.